Richard Golian

 • Hungarian Alliance (Maďarská aliancia): A party representing the Hungarian minority, aiming for regional development and minority rights.

-• Democrats (Demokrati): A centrist, pro-European party formed from former members of center-right movements, advocating for reforms and moderation.
+• Democrats (Demokrati): A centrist, pro-European party formed from former members of centre-right movements, advocating for reforms and moderation.

 • We Are Family (Sme rodina): A populist party focused on social benefits and family support.